OAAK125/Best-websites-a-programmer-should-visit/README.md

 </div>

 ## 💡 For those who want to start a small project but can't find the ideas
+- [Code mentor Dev projects ](https://www.codementor.io/projects) : A collection of a wide range of easy to medium real world project ideas.
 - [freeCodeCamp/React project ideas](https://medium.freecodecamp.org/every-time-you-build-a-to-do-list-app-a-puppy-dies-505b54637a5d?gi=c786640fbd11) : 27 fun app ideas you can build while learning React.
 - [karan/Projects](https://github.com/karan/Projects) : a large collection of small projects for beginners with
 - [Wrong "big projects" for beginners](http://rodiongork.tumblr.com/post/108155476418/wrong-big-projects-for-beginners) : How to choose where to start